AlgyJr/ios_guides/OAuth.md

 ### Building your demo app in xcode

+Open xcode and create a new single view application.
+Navigate to Build Phases and add the Accounts and Social frameworks.
+We will be using these frameworks to build our app.

+%RED% screenshot %ENDCOLOR%

+For the purpose of this guide, we need two files.
+A view controller to let users login and Twitter Client file, that implements the logic to query Twitter API's to send and receive tweets.

 - Create app in swift
 - put keys in
 - login page for twitter